 Overview

-slendr is an R package toolbox for defining population genetic models and simulating genomic data entirely from R. It has been originally conceived as a framework for simulating spatially-explicit genomic data on real geographic landscapes but it has grown to be much more than that.
+slendr is an R package toolbox for defining population genetic models and simulating genomic data from them entirely in R. It has been originally conceived as a framework for simulating spatially-explicit genomic data on real geographic landscapes but it has grown to be much more than that: slendr can now simulate data from traditional, non-spatial demographic models using SLiM and msprime, and even supports selection scenarios.
+In addition to model definition and simulation, slendr also provides a set of function for efficient analysis of tree-sequence genomic data, utilizing the tskit module for underlying computation.

 Citing slendr